The declaration types

 @specific

 This is used if the source or target has a specific restriction.
-Will be documented separately.
+It will be documented separately.

 @bidirectional

-It is recommended to put @bidirectional on fluxes if you allow it to go in both directions and it can carry dissolved quantities.
+It is recommended to put @bidirectional on a flux if you allow it to go in both directions and it can carry dissolved quantities.
 A flux goes in the opposite direction when its value is negative.
-In that case, it should be the concentrations of dissolved quantities in the target instead of the source that determines the transport fluxes of these quantities.
+In that case, transport fluxes should be determined by the concentrations of dissolved quantities in the target instead of the source, and the framework will only check for that if you specified @bidirectional.

 The only reason not to put @bidirectional on every flux is that it could make transport fluxes a little slower to compute since they have to check the direction of the flux each time.